 The interior of the refrigerator contains LED efficient lighting, four adjustable pullout shelves, which are split to accommodate space for varying containers and food and drink items.
 There are two clear crisper bins at the bottom of the refrigerator as well as an upper meat/deli bin that keeps fish, meat and cold sandwich deli meats at around 32 degrees.

-The lower side door, which can be reversed, has an interior area where storage consists of a long and narrow bin area along the bottom of the door as well as a larger open storage bin area above it that can accommodate gallon capacity containers.
+The lower side door, which can be reversed, has an interior area where storage consists of two long columns with 4 trays, deep enough for 2 liter bottles.
 There is also a self-contained covered butter/margarine container above the other storage spaces.
 The upper freezer side door has two long clear storage spaces for frozen juice cans and other narrow frozen food items.

 What to Look for

 Look for the Energy Star or ES rating on any refrigerator that is going to be used in a garage area.
 This particular Frigidaire model is both quiet and effective at cooling at high and lower altitudes, in and out of a garage.
 It is extremely efficient in its ability to adjust to the temperature of the area in which it is placed.
 Its inner lighting function is substantial and allows for easy retrieval late at night.